black-parrot/black-parrot/README.md

 - **bp_be/** contains the back-end (BE) of BlackParrot, responsible for atomically executing instructions, as well as logically controlling the FE.
 - **bp_me/** contains the memory-end (ME) of BlackParrot, responsible for servicing memory/IO requests as well as maintaining cache coherence between BlackParrot cores.
 - **bp_top/** contains configurations of FE, BE, and ME components.
 For instance, tile components and NOC assemblies.
 - **bp_common/** contains the interface components which connect FE, BE and ME.
-FE, BE, ME, and TOP may depend on bp_common, but not each other.
+FE, BE, ME may depend on bp_common, but not each other.
 - **external/** contains submodules corresponding to tooling that BlackParrot depends upon, such as the riscv-gnu-toolchain and Verilator.